AP review: State supply stocks sparse and dated before virus

 “Are we probably going to start stockpiling stuff now?”
 Layne asked.
 “The answer is yes.”

-Even before the latest crisis, some experts had urged stocking up on supplies as a way to lessen the disruption to supply chains and avoid having to compete with other governments as a crisis is unfolding.
+Even before the latest crisis, some experts had urged stocking up as a way to lessen the disruption to supply chains and avoid having to compete with other governments for scarce equipment.
 A June 2009 report published in the CDC’s journal Emerging Infectious Diseases recommended a “stratified purchase plan” — buying essential items periodically as money became available.

 “Supplies need to be ordered far in advance of a pandemic to avoid major problems with back orders and supply shortfalls,” the report concluded.

-Instead, public health offices, hospitals and medical clinics have largely been ordering supplies as they are needed.
-But just-in-time buying doesn’t work when supply chains collapse and every state and country competes in world markets for scarce equipment during a pandemic.
+Instead, public health offices, hospitals and clinics have largely been ordering supplies as they are needed.
+But just-in-time buying doesn’t work when supply chains collapse and every state and country competes in world markets.

 “We’ve short-shrifted our public health structure, because we don’t need it until it happens.
 But then it’s too late to build it when there’s a pandemic,” said California state Sen. Richard Pan, a pediatrician.